runeksvendsen/restful-payment-channel-server/README.md

     stack setup && stack build

 #### Running
 The server executable has one required argument: the path to the config file.
 Example config files can be found in `config/` as a `server.cfg` file for both Bitcoin livenet and testnet3.
-The file extension of the config file is ignored (`.cfg` in this case).

-Command to run the server with a configuration contained in the file `/etc/paychan/live.cfg`:
+Example:

     PayChanServer /etc/paychan/live.cfg